 Stir together water, maple syrup and yeast in a small bowl and set aside until foamy.

-Add Japanese Non-Gluten Rice Flour, almond flour, potato starch, xanthan gum, if using, flax seeds, baking powder and salt to a large bowl and whisk thoroughly.
+Add Japanese Gluten-Free Rice Flour, almond flour, potato starch, xanthan gum, if using, flax seeds, baking powder and salt to a large bowl and whisk thoroughly.
 Add the yeast mixture and knead to a firm dough, adding more rice flour (or warm water) if needed.

 Divide the dough into 6 equal portions and roll to form balls.
 Dip your index finger into some rice flour and press into the center of each ball, then swirl around to make about 1-inch hole.
 Alternatively, roll each ball to about 8 to 9-inch long ropes, then form into circles, overlapping the ends.
 Transfer to the prepared baking sheet and place in the warmed oven for about 30 to 45 minutes to rise.